Observing network dynamics through sentinel nodes: Distribution of approximation errors for various dynamics and networks

 \section{Distribution of approximation errors for various dynamics and networks}

-In Figs.~\ref{fig:comp-nets} (a) and (b) in the main text, we demonstrated that the state averaged over the nodes in the optimized node set can closely approximate the state averaged over all the nodes in the coupled double-well dynamics on the dolphin and BA networks, respectively.
-We show the corresponding results for all 20 networks in Fig.~\ref{fig:comp-nets-dw}, as well as for the mutualistic interaction, SIS, and gene-regulatory dynamics in Figs.~\ref{fig:comp-nets-ms}, \ref{fig:comp-nets-sis}, and \ref{fig:comp-nets-gr}, respectively.
-Figures~\ref{fig:comp-nets-dw}(a) and (g) are identical to Figs.~2(a) and (b), respectively.
+In Figs.~2a and b in the main text, we demonstrated that the state averaged over the nodes in the optimized node set can closely approximate the state averaged over all the nodes in the coupled double-well dynamics and the SIS dynamics on all 20 undirected and unweighted networks.
+We show the corresponding results for the mutualistic species and gene-regulatory dynamics in Fig.~\ref{fig:comp-nets-SI}a and b, respectively.

-Across all dynamics and networks, the optimized node sets have relatively small approximation error.
+Across the two dynamics and all networks, the optimized node sets have relatively small approximation error.
+This result is similar to that for the coupled double-well and SIS dynamics shown in Fig.~2 in the main text.
 However, the relationship between degree-preserving and completely random node sets differs.
-In some networks, the difference between the degree-preserving and completely random node sets is large, such as for the dolphin network (Fig.~\ref{fig:comp-nets-dw}a).
-However, it is not the case for the road network (Fig.~\ref{fig:comp-nets-dw}d) and the LFR network (Fig.~\ref{fig:comp-nets-dw}t).
-This latter result may be because the degree sequence may not contain sufficient information to characterize these networks: the road network has a complicated community structure imposed by geography \cite{subelj2011}, and the LFR network has a marked community structure by design \cite{lancichinetti2008}.
+In particular, while the difference between the degree-preserving and completely random node sets is large for many networks, it is small for the road network and the LFR network.
+This result may be because the degree sequence may not contain sufficient information to characterize these networks: the road network has a complicated community structure imposed by geography \cite{subelj2011}, and the LFR network has a marked community structure by design \cite{lancichinetti2008}.
 Either of these cases may make particular nodes more suitable or less so for inclusion in $S$ for reasons other than the node's degree.
 In addition, the road network has a narrow degree distribution, probably making the degree a less important indicator of a node's importance in representing the dynamics of the entire network.
 Even in these cases, our algorithm finds node sets with relatively low approximation error.

 To formally assess the differences between node set types in terms of approximation error, we generated 100 optimized, degree-preserving, and completely random node sets for each combination of dynamics and network.
 We computed the approximation error for each node set.
 We excluded the ER network from this analysis due to the tendency to obtain tiny approximation errors regardless of the node set type.
 We then conducted a multi-way analysis of variance (ANOVA) with three independent variables: dynamics (reference: coupled double-well dynamics), network (reference: BA network), and node set type (reference: completely random node sets).
 The dependent variable is the approximation error, $\varepsilon$.
 We use $\ln \varepsilon$ because tiny (i.e., near zero) error values are present; the error values obey skewed distributions for most dynamics, networks, and node set types; and the variance of $\varepsilon$ tends to be large when the mean of $\varepsilon$ is large.